hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 Everything looks good! ヽ(‘ー`)ノ
 ```

-huh -- that was easy? nothing changed? what's all the fuss about these SQL anomalies and stuff? dirty writes? phantom skews?
+huh -- that was easy? nothing changed? what's all the fuss about these SQL anomalies and stuff? dirty writes? phantom skews? [^19]
-maybe distributed storage engines/kv stores are easier than all these smart folks led on.

 > Read uncommitted is a consistency model which prohibits dirty writes, where two transactions modify the same object concurrently before committing.
 In the ANSI SQL specification, read uncommitted is presumed to be the default